zmnpl/twad/README.md

 ![demo](demo.gif)

 If you love __DOOM__ and rather not leave your terminal like me, then you might be one of the few that might like **twad**.
 It is a terminal based WAD manager and launcher for ZDoom engine games.
-At it's core twad lets you set up a multitude of WAD file combinations, store them and launch them with the press of a button.
+At it's core twad lets you set up a multitude of WAD file combinations, store them and launch them with a couple of key strokes.

 There are already great alternatives to manage and launch your WADs out there for many years and twad will probably never be as sophisticated.
 Though I figured: there are not so many for the terminal.
 Twad let's you stay in the terminal and on your keyboard as long as possible.
 Simple as that.

 As a little bonus, twad collects some statistics for you (of course doesn't send them anywhere!) and organizes savegames for each mod combination in a separate folder.

 ## Watch Out